 Every point you need to raise with the court should apply to at least one, if not more, of the above criteria.
 It is important to be child-focussed and forward looking at all times, rather than revisiting old hurts or denigrating the child’s other parent.
 The court wants to understand that your proposals are realistic, as opposed to using proceedings as an arena to air grievances that have no bearing on the best interests of your child.

-What grounds are likely to persuade the court to order my child lives with me?
+What grounds are likely to persuade the court to order my child to live with me?

 The court’s preference, and indeed starting point, is that a child should have a relationship with both parents.
 However, some situations may justify the child living with one parent in particular.
 Here is our non-exhaustive list of the most common scenarios:

-• Record of neglect or abuse: if a parent has a history of child negligence, abuse, or domestic violence, the courts are more likely to grant a live with order for one parent in order to protect the child’s welfare and safety.
+- Record of neglect or abuse: if a parent has a history of child neglect, abuse, or domestic violence, the courts are more likely to grant a live with order for one parent in order to protect the child’s welfare and safety.

 Each situation is unique, and the court will assess the specific circumstances before deciding where the child should live and how their time is divided with the non-resident parent.